-At Newstead Primary School we aim to teach our curriculum, wherever possible, through a thematic approach.
+At Newstead Primary School we aim to teach our curriculum, wherever possible, through a thematic and book based approach.
 We find children quickly become enthusiastic about the topic and we can capture that enthusiasm to develop subject specific skills in a purposeful and meaningful way.

 It also enables the children to see the connections between the different subject areas.

 Speaking and Listening.

 Speaking and listening skills are developed as an integral part of our learning in all subjects.
-Through all our work we ensure that children's vocabularly is developed.
-The use of talking partners enables children to practise talk and dialogue for learning.
+Through all our work we ensure that children's vocabulary is developed.
+The use of talking partners enables children to practice talk and dialogue for learning.
 We use 'Talk for Writing' to explore different types of talk, language extension and to retell and adapt well known texts.

-Reading in school begins with a phonics based approach to learning to read.
+Reading in school begins with a phonics based approach alongside children reading decodable reading books.
 More information about our approach to phonics can be found on the 'curriculum' page.
-The reading books we have in school are graded against book band levels to ensure they are at an appropriate level for the children's decoding skills.
-Reading comprehension also starts from the very beginning with guided reading sessions to explore understanding.
+From Year 2 to Year 6 the reading books we have in school are graded against book bands to ensure they are at an appropriate level for the children's decoding, fluency and comprehension skills.
+Reading comprehension also starts from the very beginning with whole class reading sessions to explore understanding.
 Once the children have learned to reliably decode print, whole class guided reading lessons continue throughout Key Stage Two to explore the comprehension skills of inference, deduction, summarisation, word meaning etc. .

 We encourage the love of reading through the reading of stories read to each class by an adult, the texts we choose to study in class, quiet reading and shared reading.
 We also promote the 100 book challenge within both Key Stage 1 and Key Stage 2.